 A hosting service company will provide two major resources to its clients:

-- Disk space to store the website data and files
+- Disk space to store the website files and data

 - Bandwidth to accommodate incoming traffic from visitors